On intersection cohomology with torus actions of complexity one: Preliminaries

 \subsection{Preliminaries on intersection cohomology}

-In this section, we fix the notation concerning the intersection cohomology theory that we will use in the sequel (see \cite{GM80, GM83} for details concerning the intersection homology).
-We note that the cohomology sheaves are particularly sheaves of $\QQ$-vector spaces with the respect to the Euclidian topology.
-The perversity for the intersection cohomology groups is the middle perversity. \begin{rappel} Following the construction in \cite[Section 8.2]{HTT08}, for a variety $X$ we denote by $IC_{X}$ its intersection cohomology complex and by $\H^{j}(IC_{X})$ the $j$-th cohomology sheaf of $IC_{X}$ so that the $\QQ$-vector space of the global sections of $\H^{j-\dim(X)}(IC_{X})$ is the $j$-th rational intersection cohomology group $\IH^{j}(X;\QQ)$.
-The vector spaces $\IH^{\star}(X;\QQ)$ are topological invariants \cite[Section 4]{GM83}, satisfy the Poincar\'e duality and they are finitely generated (see \cite[Sections 3.2,3.3,4]{GM80}); we call $b_{j}(X) = \dim\, \IH^{j}(X;\QQ)$ the \emph{$j$-th intersection cohomology Betti number}.
-Furthermore, we have
+In this section, we fix the notation concerning the intersection cohomology theory that we will use (see \cite{GM80, GM83}).
+We note that the cohomology sheaves are particularly sheaves of $\QQ$-vector spaces with respect to the Euclidean topology.
+The perversity for the intersection cohomology groups is the middle perversity.
+We refer the reader to \cite{BBP82} for the theory of perverse sheaves.

+For a variety $X$ we denote by $\der$ the bounded derived category of complexes of sheaves of $\QQ$-vectors spaces.